UVADS/workflow-basics/examples/targets/README.md

 ### Pipeline Structure

-The `my_targets.R` file defines a pipeline with five targets:
+The `_targets.R` file defines a pipeline with five targets:

 1. **raw_data** - Generates or loads raw data
 2. **processed_data** - Transforms the raw data